thisishuzaifa/A.I-ChessEngine/README.md

-# A.I-ChessEngine
+# A.I-Chess-Engine-
-A simple chess a.i that works with minimax algorithm and  alpha beta pruning
+A simple A.I chess engine written in Python.
+Using the python chess library.
+This is an exercise in using Minimax Algorithm with Alpha-Beta pruning